 EAPs do not apply to the use of a currently marketed medicine for an indication outside of the approved label.
-Access to marketed medicines outside of the approved indication is at the discretion of the qualified healthcare professional and is neither facilitated nor endorsed by Jazz.

 In general, there are two ways that Jazz can grant Early Access to an investigational medicine.
 The type of program available may be dependent on local laws and regulations.
 It is important to note that terminology used can vary from country to country and in some instances different countries use identical terminology to describe different approaches.